itsprincegill/Web-Demo/README.md

 # Web-Demo
-This repository is only for practice
+This repository is only for practice.